danielanthonycollins/wales-tartan-centres/README.md

 - As a user, I want to see the subject matter of the page.
 - As a user, I want to navigate the page to find what I require quickly and easily.
-- As a user, I want to learn more about what the business offers
+- As a user, I want to know which tartans are available to hire
-- As a user, I want to reach out and contact the business ​
+- As a user, I want to find out how much it is to hire a kilt ​

 ### **Site Aims:**